-The most common question we are asked is: ‘How do I get a job in mortgages?’
+The most common question we are asked is: ‘How do I get a job in the mortgage industry?’

 If I was to summarise it in one word, I would describe it as competitive.
 You need to think of ways to stand out from other candidates – it is great that you want a career in mortgages, but companies will insist on knowing: why?

-There are some companies that are more open to taking on trainees, these tend to be larger companies with systems and staff in place to be able to train you and put you through your CeMAP.
+There are some companies that are more open to taking on trainees.
+These tend to be larger companies with systems and staff in place to be able to train you and put you through your CeMAP.
 Some examples are the large estate agencies, such as Just Mortgages, Countrywide and Connells/Sequence.
 You also have the high street banks, such as Lloyds Banking Group, HSBC, RBS and so on.
-Here, you can come in as a mortgage qualifier for example, or a processor at the banks, working your way up to that mortgage advisory role.
+Here, you can come in as a mortgage qualifier, or a processor at the banks, working your way up to that mortgage advisory role.

 …to get into a brokerage, or even with some of the companies mentioned above.
 Contact the companies directly, sell yourself over the phone or over email!
 Get ahead of your competition.
 The best advice we could give is to be proactive!
 We wish we could help everybody but we hope this post at least helps you on your journey!

 If you’d like to explore roles in the Mortgage Industry further, follow the link here to see if there’s a match for you 🙂